 - projecting delivery for running campaigns and goals.

 The first two uses are available through the Planner and are discussed in the following sections.
-For the last use, refer to Progress Bar with Projected Delivery.
-For an overview of the Pulse distribution engine, refer to Pulse Distribution Engine.
+For the last use, see Progress bar with projected delivery.
+For an overview of the Pulse distribution engine, see Pulse Distribution Engine.

 - The forecasting engine can project up to 100 days into the future.
 This means that forecast requests are limited to date ranges between tomorrow and 100 days from tomorrow.
 The further into the future the forecast looks, the more uncertainty exists in the results.
 We have determined that 100 days provides for an optimal balance between accuracy and performance for the forecasting system.

 - The forecasting engine uses a sample of actual user traffic (ad requests) from the previous two weeks when forecasting into the future.